cloudposse/docs/content/documentation/getting-started.md

 # Geodesic

 1. Get familiar with the [geodesic design].
-2. Create [geodesic modules]() anywhere you want to logically organize infrastructure code-climate
+2. Create [geodesic modules]() anywhere you want to logically organize infrastructure as code.
 3. Get intimately familiar with docker inheritance and [multi-state docker builds].
 We use this pattern extensively.
 3. Check out our [terraform-root-modules] for reference architectures to easily provision infrastructure